mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 ## Bytecode (.mrb)

-mruby provides a Java-like execution style by compiling to an intermediate representation form which then will be executed.
+mruby provides a Java-like execution style by compiling to an intermediate representation which will then be executed.

-The first step is to compile source code to bytecode with the `mrbc` program:
+The first step is to compile the source code to bytecode with the `mrbc` program:

 ~~~
 $ mruby/bin/mrbc test_program.rb